magicandcode/python-image-converter/README.md

 Both relative and absolute paths can be used.

 ```
-cd <root of source> # If you are using a realtive source path
+cd <root of source> # If you are using a relative source path
 python3 -m image_converter <source> <[,target]>
 ```
 ```